Ore shoot: Sizes and structure

 The circumference of deposit sizes can range from a few meters to many kilometers.
-A structure may consist of multiple ore shoots with some veins or lodes being as thick as 5-20 ft, and extending to thousands of feet horizontally and vertically.The shoots tends to be thicker and richer in center areas rather than being distributed equally.The geometrical values of the ore shoot are expressed using the breadth, dip and strike lengths as well as the plunge lengths.
+A structure may consist of multiple ore shoots with some veins or lodes being as thick as 5-20 ft, and extending to thousands of feet horizontally and vertically.
+The shoots tend to be thicker and richer in center areas rather than being distributed equally.
+The geometrical values of the ore shoot are expressed using the breadth, dip and strike lengths as well as the plunge lengths.
 The average mass for most ore shoots are between 1 x 10^6 and 2 x 10^4 tonnes.

 Formation

 There are complex stratigraphic historical parameters required in understanding how ore shoots are formed.
 Rocks go through numerous ductile and brittle deformation events before they become mineralized.
 The different locations of ore shoots in Australia are determined by investigating the internal architecture of the rock pile.
 The longest shoots occur on the flanks of the basalt flows with the largest lateral extent.
 The geometry and internal structure of the basalt flows is important for predicting the likelihood and extent of the ore shoots.
 The catalytic effect of different geological events leading up to an ore shoot formation is called "ground preparation".
 Varying forms of ground preparation are; 1. sequential deformation which produces grain in the ore district.
-2. sever faulting and jointing that enhances the permeability and surface area where the ore minerals can precipitate.
+2. severe faulting and jointing that enhances the permeability and surface area where the ore minerals can precipitate.
 3. Interplay between the ore fluid deformation which produces an ore shoot.